Skip to content

 from TaxPayer import TaxPayer

-# retrieve the post body - expect a list of dictionaries
+# retrieve the body of the post - wait for a list of dictionaries

 list_dict_taxpayers = None